 - Customizable keys function

 - Color options available

-If you prefer an ergonomic keyboard to be customizable and easy to use then the Microsoft Natural keyboard can be the finest pick.
-On the other side, if you feel struggle adapting to typing style with a split keyboard due to some ailment so this would not be worth considering.
+If you prefer an ergonomic keyboard to be customizable and easy to use then the Microsoft Natural keyboard can be the best pick.
+On the other side, if you struggle to adapt your typing style with a split keyboard due to some ailment, this is not worth considering.

 5. Kinesis Freestyle2 Ergonomic Keyboard